kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

+- Switching to next note crashes
+- Opening midi configuration crashes
+- Trigg is not working as expected.
+It does something, but it takes the wrong one
 - It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.
 - Roland SH-4d was not detected by Linux.
 Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
 - (requires re-test) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A.
 - (requires re-test) When configuring midi device, configuration is not directly applied, restart of the program is required.
 - (requires testing) Same goes for when changing midi device for track, it is not applied, only after restart.
 - Got an error with invalid device Id (probably the Midi Through Port), blipr won't start
+- Other pages is not working

 --- Improvements: